riak-synrc/pbkdf2/share/doc/src/ddocs.rst

 .. note::

-   Since view filters are uses `map` functions as filter they couldn't have dynamic behavior since :ref:`request object<request_object>` is not available.
+   Since view filters uses `map` functions as filters, they can't show any dynamic behavior since :ref:`request object<request_object>` is not available.

 .. seealso::